material-components/material-components-ios/contributing/releasing.md

     git commit -am "Bumped version number to $(pod ipc spec MaterialComponents.podspec | grep '"version"' | cut -d'"' -f4)." git push origin release-candidate

-#### Verify Cocoapods
+#### Verify CocoaPods podspec and trunk access

-Send our local podspec through the Cocoapods linter:
+Send our local podspec through the CocoaPods linter:

     pod lib lint MaterialComponents.podspec

-Cocoapods publishes a directory of publicly available pods through its **trunk** service.
+CocoaPods publishes a directory of publicly available pods through its **trunk** service.
 Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you:

     pod trunk me